himanshu-sagar/Binary_Search_Trees/README.md

 =======================================
 1. CreateRoot()

-	By Default Creates a Root Node With data=None
+	By Default Creates a Root Node With data=None</br>
-	Argument: data for Root Node -- Any value Can be passed,which will be assigned to root Node.
+	Argument: data for Root Node -- Any value Can be passed,which will be assigned to root Node.</br>
 	Returns    : Address of Root Node of BST

-2. GetLeftChild()
+2. GetLeftChild(Argument)

-	Argument: Node of object type
+	Argument: Node of object type</br>
 	Returns    : Address of left child of the Node

-3. GetRightChild()
+3. GetRightChild(Argument)

-	Argument: Node of object type
+	Argument: Node of object type</br>
 	Returns    : Address of Right child of the Node

-4. GetRootValue()
+4. GetRootValue(Argument)

-	Argument: Node of object type
+	Argument: Node of object type</br>
 	Returns : Data of the Node passed

-5. Insert()
+5. Insert(Argument1,Argument2,Argument3)

-	Argument1: Root Node
+	Argument1: Root Node</br>

-	Argument2: Data to be Inserted --Can be : homogeneous list, int, float or string
+	Argument2: Data to be Inserted --Can be : homogeneous list, int, float or string</br>

-	Argument3: only in case of inserting dictionaries-- To insert dictionary values pass: 'values' -- To insert dictionary keys pass: 'keys'
+	Argument3: only in case of inserting dictionaries-- To insert dictionary values pass: 'values'</br>
+                                                   -- To insert dictionary keys pass: 'keys'</br>

 	Returns  : Nothing

 6. Inorder(Argument)